peteroupc/peteroupc.github.io/bernoulli.md

 1. Create two empty lists: _blist_ and _ulist_.
 2. Set _state1_ to the position of the first non-zero item in _R_.
 Set _state2_ to the position of the last non-zero item in _R_.
 In both cases, positions start at 0.
 If all the items in _R_ are zeros, return 0.
 3. Flip the input coin and append the result (which is 0 or 1) to the end of _blist_.
-Generate a uniform(0, 1) random number and append it to the end of _ulist_.
+Generate a uniform(0, 1) random variate and append it to the end of _ulist_.
 4. (Monotonic coupling from the past (Morina et al., 2019)<sup>[**(18)**](#Note18)</sup>, (Propp and Wilson 1996)<sup>[**(19)**](#Note19)</sup>.)
 Set _i_ to the number of items in _blist_ minus 1, then while _i_ is 0 or greater:
     1. Let _b_ be the item at position _i_ (starting at 0) in _blist_, and let _u_ be the item at that position in _ulist_.
     2. **Get the new state given _state1_, _b_, _u_, and _n_**, and set _state1_ to the new state.